lostapple9/Machine-Learning-1/README.md

 # Machine-Learning-1
-This repository will be an intro studies of Machine Learning using Python and Google Colab.
+This repository is an introduction of Machine Learning using Python and Google Colab.